UPDATES FROM NEH ON COVID-19, THE CARES ACT, AND THE AMERICAN RESCUE PLAN ACT

 This FAQ addresses frequently asked questions for applicants and grantees, including NEH funding under the CARES Act, regular NEH grant program application timelines, and information about making changes to grant projects.

-Contact your local state or jurisdictional humanities council to find out about local CARES Act funding opportunities for cultural programs and organizations.
+Contact your local state or jurisdictional humanities council to find out about local ARP Act and CARES Act funding opportunities for cultural programs and organizations.

 NEH PRESS RELEASES: